Beočin: History

 The existence of the Serbian Orthodox monastery of Beočin (which is located 2 km in the south from modern town) was first recorded by the sources in 1566-67.
 Until the end of the 18th century, a small settlement (hamlet) existed near this monastery.
 During Ottoman administration, this settlement was populated by ethnic Serbs.

-The settlement that developed into modern Beočin was mentioned in 1702, by then the hamlet had grown into 49 households.
+The settlement that developed into modern Beočin was mentioned in 1702.
+By then the hamlet had grown into 49 households.
 In the beginning, it was only a village, and its basic economic activity was wine production (even today, the oldest part of Beočin is known as Beočin Selo, i.e. "Beočin village" in English).
-After the cement factory was opened (in 1839), Beočin developed into a modern town, which over time became the centre of the northern Syrmia.
+After the cement factory was opened in 1839, Beočin developed into a modern town, which over time became the centre of northern Syrmia.
 The cement factory in Beočin is one of the largest cement factories in Europe.
-New, urban part of the town, started to develop as worker's colony and it was known as Fabrika ("factory"), Beočin Fabrika ("Beočin factory") and Beočin Grad ("Beočin town").
+The new, urban part of town developed as a worker's colony and was known as Fabrika ("factory"), Beočin Fabrika ("Beočin factory") and Beočin Grad ("Beočin town").